Tanzanian passport: Description

-The new ePassports are navy blue color for ordinary citizens.
+The new ePassports are navy blue colour for ordinary citizens.
 They have the Tanzanian coat of arms emblazoned in gold in the centre of the front cover.
 The coat of arms reads, "Uhuru na Umoja", which means "Freedom and Unity".
 The words "East African Community" are inscribed at the top followed by "The United Republic of Tanzania" inscribed in gold text above the coat of arms, while the words "Passport" is inscribed in gold text the coat of arms and "Pasipoti" inscribed in gold text at the bottom.